 In this project, a series of novel crown imines (12-membered rings) and their half cyclized intermediate were synthesized via the reaction of different 1,2-diketones with various aliphatic and aromatic 1,2-diamines in the presence of acid catalyst.
 Structures and physicochemical properties of these cyclic imines were characterized by NMR, FT-IR, UV-VIS and AAS.
 Complex formation tendency was investigated using spot-test analysis which conducted with different transition-metal ions in solutions.
 Mole-ratio and continuous variation methods were used to determine the ligand to metal ratio.
 Crown imines-ligands and their complexes were supported into polyurethane foams and the chelating efficiency of these foams towards several transition metal ions was studies by batch system using UV/VIS & AAS techniques.

-Superprof can also suggest chemistry lessons to help you.
+Superprof can also suggest biology lessons to help you.

-Learning isn't a problem, biology lessons for all!
+Learning isn't a problem, chemical physics lessons for all!

-Taking organic chemistry lessons has never been easier: you're going to learn new skills.
+Taking other sciences lessons has never been easier: you're going to learn new skills.